 File Check MD5 is a small portable software for Windows that has been designed for that specific purpose.
-It can be used to compute MD5 hashes of all files in a specific root folder including subfolders.
-All computed MD5 hashes will be stored in a text file in that root folder.
+It can be used to compute MD5 hashes of all files in a specific root folder including files in all subfolders.
+All MD5 hashes will be stored in a text file in the root folder.

-One interesting option of the software program is to test the md5 hashes that have been previously computed if the text file is located in the same folder as the executable.
-It would then only be a matter of adding the File Check MD5 software and the text file with the MD5 hashes to the root of the backup to be able to automatically verify the file integrity.
+One interesting option of the software program is to test md5 hashes that have been previously generated if the text file is located in the same folder as the executable.
+It would then only be a matter of adding the File Check MD5 software and the text file with the MD5 hashes to the root of the backup to automatically verify the file integrity.
+This is great for optical discs for example as you can add all means of verification to the root of the disc.

 The only thing that is missing is the ability to select a different storage location for the MD5 hashes.
 This would make it possible to run the software on read only devices as well.